chevereto/v4-docs/application/reference/security.md

 ✅ Built-in reCAPTCHA support.

-Chevereto includes support for [reCAPTCHA](../../admin/dashboard/external-services.md#recaptcha) which helps to prevent bots from signing up and try to brute-force an user password.
+Chevereto includes support for [reCAPTCHA](../../admin/dashboard/external-services.md#recaptcha) which helps to prevent bots from signing up and try to brute-force a user password.

 ## Daily Invalid Requests